davidwisch/physicscode/site/gettingstarted/index.markdown

 ## Mathematica
 [http://www.wolfram.com](http://www.wolfram.com)

 Mathematica is a computational software program developed by Wolfram Research.
-Mathematica is proprietary software and thus cannot be freely aquired.
-Talk to your system administrator or refer to the [Wolfram](http://www.wolfram.com/) website for assistance aquiring and installing Mathematica.
+Mathematica is proprietary software and thus cannot be freely acquired.
+Talk to your system administrator or refer to the [Wolfram](http://www.wolfram.com/) website for assistance acquiring and installing Mathematica.